 An Apple a Day Won’t Keep Bias at Bay

 A very recent and lengthy illness reminded me that being a women in my 50's means facing yet another decade of sidelong glances and hurtful whispers of "faking it" because I don't "look sick."
-It's true that I don't have some severe disfigurement or obvious physical challenge, but I do have more than my share of enervating illness that I've struggled with for as long as I can remember.
+It's true that I don't have some severe disfigurement or obvious physical challenge, but I do have more than my share of enervating illness.

 Don't get me wrong, I'm not complaining.
 I'm just stymied by the unconscious, or implicit, biases of the people around me when overcoming illness becomes a priority for me.